“Honey, can you give me the sunscreen?”

 Turning his attention back to her, he got lost in the ashen skin of her naked back.
 His mind ran wild, searching for the right words, the best way to let her down easy.
 It took him about half an hour to find the courage to speak.

-“Honey, I think we’re done here.
+“Honey, I think we’re done.
 I’m going to have to let you go.”

-The moment the words passed his lips, he hated himself for saying them.
+The moment the words passed his lips, he hated having said them.
 It had come out wrong, like everything else that ever fell from his mouth.
 If the situation hadn’t been so dramatic, he would have laughed at himself.
 Someday he would, maybe, but not today.

 Again, she didn’t answer.
 How could she?
 And what would she have answered anyway?
-He had made his mind and nothing she said or did would ever change it.
+He had made his mind and nothing she said or did could ever change it.

 Still, not getting a reaction from her made him angry.
 After everything they had gone through, everything he’d done for her, he felt he still deserved some kind of response.
 His whole life, he gave and gave, never getting a single thing out of any of them.
 Ever!